PimentNoir/fadecandy/server/README.md

 Open Pixel Control Server
 =========================

-The Fadecandy OPC Server is a daemon which glues one or more OPC clients to one or more supported hardware devices.
+The Fadecandy OPC Server is a daemon which glues one or more [Open Pixel Control](http://openpixelcontrol.org) clients to one or more supported hardware devices.

 Clients include: